hendersonreed/hendersonreed.github.io/src/pages/hire/galaxykit.md

 ## background:

-In my role at Red Hat, I was, for the first year, **exactly half** of the Quality Engineering team for Automation Hub, which is a Django-based web application for publishing and versioning Ansible collections.
+In my role at Red Hat, I was, for the first year, **exactly half** of the Quality Engineering team for Automation Hub (AH), which is a Django-based web application for publishing and versioning Ansible collections.

 It was in that first 6 months at Red Hat that, as I was learning my way around the myriad repositories that comprise the Ansible Org's codebase, I recognized a *ton* of code duplication that specifically pertained to managing test data inside AH.
 There were curl calls in numerous Jenkins pipelines, there was a suite of integration tests with Python `requests` calls smattered throughout, there were front-end tests in Cypress that were going to need even more test data utilities.